 NDVI—Also known as Normalized Difference Vegetation Index, which is a derived image from an infrared camera.
-NDVI takes the reflective light from the plant and ranks it on a scale from a -1 to +1 value.
-When there is a higher amount of reflective light from the plant, NDVI then correlates with a healthier plant, as the chlorophyll in the plant is what the light reflects off (plants that are not healthy have a lack of chlorophyll, and therefore reflect less light).
+NDVI takes the reflective light from the plant and ranks it on a scale from -1 to +1 value.
+When there is a higher amount of reflective light from the plant, NDVI then correlates with a healthier plant, as the chlorophyll in the plant is what the light reflects off (plants that are not healthy have a lack of chlorophyll, and therefore reflect less infra red light).
 NDVI is a valuable tool for agriculture as it can be used to analyze crop health.
-Although NDVI is useful, it requires a certain degree of ground truth and proper analysis to be helpful to the end user.

 NDVI image showing healthy and unhealthy areas of a potato crop, with GPS coordinates for reference.